- What is bipolar disorder?

-There is no medical or blood test to diagnose bipolar disorder.
+There is no medical or blood bipolar disorder test.
 A doctor or other mental health practitioner will make a diagnosis based on conversations with the person affected.

-DSM-5 criteria (Diagnostic and Statistical Manual of Mental Disorders, fifth edition) for diagnosing bipolar disorder require one episode of mania, or one episode of hypomania and one episode of depression.
+Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) bipolar disorder criteria for diagnosing bipolar disorder require at least one episode of mania, or one episode of hypomania and one episode of depression.

-ICD-10 criteria (International Statistical Classification of Diseases and Related Health Problems, tenth revision) for diagnosing bipolar disorder require two or more episodes of significantly disturbed activity, consisting of mania, or hypomania and depression.
+International Statistical Classification of Diseases and Related Health Problems, tenth revision (ICD-10) bipolar disorder criteria for diagnosing bipolar disorder requires two or more episodes of prolonged and significantly disturbed mood, consisting of mania, or hypomania and depression.
 The ICD-10 also classifies episodes of only mania or hypomania as bipolar.

 It is possible for a person with bipolar disorder to experience an initial episode of depression, and they will therefore not be diagnosed with bipolar disorder.
 In such cases, treatment with antidepressants may trigger a first episode of mania.